yesodweb/yesod-cookbook/Javascript-Options.md

 Yesod by default gives you Shakespeare-Javascript, also known as Julius.
 It is just Javascript that you can insert haskell values into.
 Also Shakespeare-Coffee, which is Coffeescript you can insert haskell values into.
 Coffeescript is a thin veneer that papers over Javascript to make a convenient and consistent language, but there is still no type system.
-These can easily be used with any existing javascript code.
+These solutions can easily be used with any existing javascript code.

 There is prior art for Julius: [jmacro](http://hackage.haskell.org/package/jmacro-0.5.1) has QQ value insertion, but also supports a haskell-ish version of javascript.

 ## Using Javascript Frameworks

+The most robust and portable approach is to use one of the above javascript template tools and integrate with an existing javascript framework.

 * [Montage](http://hackological.com/blog/?p=5)